brianglass/anastasis/files/thursday_matins.md

 color:red">Theotokion.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;">The all wicked serpent by planting in me the longing to be made equal with the Creator took me prisoner.
-Through you, O All-pure, I have been recalled and most truly made divine, for you, GodÂ’s Mother, gave birth to the One who deified me.</span>
+Through you, O All-pure, I have been recalled and most truly made divine, for you, God’s Mother, gave birth to the One who deified me.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red">Ode 3.
 Irmos.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">Â”The desert, the barren Church of the nations, flowered like a lily at your coming, Lord, by which my heart has been establishedÂ”.</span>
+font-family:&quot;Book Antiqua&quot;">”The desert, the barren Church of the nations, flowered like a lily at your coming, Lord, by which my heart has been established”.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red">Troparia.</span>